People chattering. Phones ringing. Keyboards clacking. Fax machines running tirelessly.

-Thankfully, there are effective ways to reduce background noise in a call center.
+Thankfully, there are over 20 effective ways to reduce background noise in a call center.
 If you want to create a quieter environment where your agents can be more productive, read on.

 1. Increase Space Between Call Center Agents